erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/51e274f7-9a1b-4a1b-bdde-556417e9b669" width="800"/>
 </p>

-<b>Test</b> button is clicked.
+Button <b>Test</b> is clicked.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/1f78bdd6-a4ac-4dbb-a7ce-dccf6629871a" width="800"/>
 </p>

-Let's enter the location of <b>Test</b> file, which contains the samples we will use to test our network, and the number 400 since we want to use all the samples in this file.
+Let's enter the location of file <b>Test</b>, which contains the samples we will use to test our network, and the number 400 since we want to use all the samples in this file.

 <p align="center">